achillesn/smart-cedar/_posts/Songs/2020-07-02-the-ray-of-the-wilderness.md

 in the heat of cold
 in the light of darkness
 I whisper to infinity
 the need of Logos
 The world is upside down

-And it is suppressing us
+and it is suppressing us

-Paying no attention
+paying no attention

-To infinity
+to infinity

-That unites us.
+that unites us.

-Like the snow freezing our fingertips
+Like the snow freezing our fingertips.
 Like truth becoming cold and

-Suppressing us.
+suppressing us.

 Without caring for loves and roses

-For plans and new dreams
+for plans and new dreams
 Without songs
 With a secret anxiety

-Beginning turns around
+beginning turns around
 Love becomes a spell

-Losing all fights
+losing all fights

-And spreading what is right
+and spreading all what is right
 in a lonely place.

 Our world is upside down, once more

-And it unites us
+and it unites us
 Life is an embrace

-That makes us strong.
+that makes us strong.
 Like vapor warming your fingertips
 It makes us strong
 Like a secret wish.

 Without caring about pain and loss
 Without pages long

-And cultural stereotypes.
+and cultural stereotypes.
 With new songs

-When the wish is unveiled
+when the wish is unveiled
 Starting from the start

-And love becomes a cult
+and love becomes a cult

-Gaining every single battle
+gaining every single battle

-While knowing to return to
+while knowing to return to
 a hug.

 \* _Translation into English by Nevi Kaninia_